 - 2.1 The International Public Sector Fraud Forum 'A Guide to Managing Fraud for Public Sector Bodies' (February 2019) sets out an international unified approach based upon anti fraud principles and practices which the Council has embraced for a number of years.
 The Council acknowledges that fraud has no geographic boundaries particularly in the growing cyber technology world.
-This is very apparent during the Coronavirus Pandemic where fraud risks have substantially increased.
-The combination of financial and health threats in a crisis makes people more vunerable and creates opportunities for fraudsters. - 2.2 Tackling fraud in Local Government continues to remain high profile; driven by the duty to ensure public stewardship of Council resources and enable the Council to provide services to those in need whilst facing significent reductions in government funding. - 2.3 The Corporate Fraud Team has connections and links to many external agencies all sharing the same objective to prevent crime, which are valuable assets during crisis times. - 2.4 The loss and harm caused by fraud in the public sector is significant.
-The National Fraud Initiative Report dated July 2020, suggests that fraud cost the public sector from 1 April 2018 to 4 April 2020 was £215.8 million.
-This does not take into account the social harm caused by fraud across the communities. - 2.5 Fighting Fraud and Corruption Locally (FFCL) Strategy 2020 was launched in March 2020.
-East Suffolk Council (along with Ipswich Borough Council) have assisted the FFCL Board in creating the new strategy by working with a representative of the FFCL Board in a regional workshop. - 2.6 The Corporate Fraud Team also consider and incorporate elements of the Government's Economic Crime Plan 2019-2022 within its operations.
+(This is very apparent during the recent COVID19 Pandemic where fraud increased by 400%). - 2.2 Tackling fraud in Local Government continues to remain high profile; driven by the duty to ensure public stewardship of Council resources and enable the Council to provide services to those in need whilst facing significent reductions in government funding. - 2.3 The Corporate Fraud Team has connections and links to many external agencies all sharing the same objective to prevent crime. - 2.4 The loss and harm caused by fraud in the public sector is significant.
+The Annual Fraud Indicator 2017, which provides the latest set of Government sanctioned estimates, suggests that fraud cost the public sector at least £40.3bn annually. £7.8bn of which is specifically in Local Government.
+This does not take into account the social harm caused by fraud across the community. - 2.5 Fighting Fraud and Corruption Locally (FFCL) Strategy 2020 was launched in March 2020.
+East Suffolk Council (along with Ipswich Borough Council Fraud) have assisted the FFCL Board in creating the new strategy by working with a representative of the FFCL Board in a regional workshop.
+Further legal gateways of intelligence sharing may also become available later. - 2.6 The Corporate Fraud Team also consider and incorporate elements of the Government's Economic Crime Plan 2019 within its operations.